Medical Labeling Editor

 The Threshold tool allows you to paint pixels with a value falling between a range you specify.

-To activate the threshold tool, first select a Medical Brush tool from the toolbar on the left, then click on the Threshold button.
+To activate the threshold tool, first select a Medical Brush tool from the toolbar on the left, then click on the *Threshold* button.
 From the dialog that pops up, specify two values using the slider.
-The view will update and show in green the pixels that would be painted with the values currently selected.
+The view will update and show in a pulsing light pink the pixels that would be painted with the values currently selected:

 From the *Editable Area* dropdown select *Everywhere*, then, when you wish to finalize the threshold annotation, click on *Apply*.
 The highlighted pixels will be painted over with the tool previously selected.